RxSwiftCommunity/RxController/README.md

 These classes make it easy to transfer data among the flows, the parent view models and the child view models.

+## Demo applications

+The following 2 open source apps based on RxController are prepared to make it easier for understanding this library.

+- Githuber, a simple github search app: https://github.com/MuShare/Githuber
+- Httper, a RESTful api test app: https://github.com/MuShare/Httper-iOS

 ## Recommended guideline

 We recommend to develop a MMVM-C based on **RxController**, **RxFlow** and **RxSwift** in this guideline.